War memorial of Céret

 The War memorial of Céret is a World War I memorial in France, located in Céret (Pyrénées-Orientales).
 The memorial is made of light gray sandstone and consists of a symbolic figure of a mourning woman seated on top of an inscribed base.
 The figure was sculpted by Aristide Maillol, who worked on it from 1919 to 1920.
-The memorial was inaugurated in 1922, and i was declared a national monument in 1994.
+The memorial was inaugurated in 1922, and it was declared a national monument in 1994.